 The Group holds cash and financial instruments of a liquid nature.
 Careful review of cash flow requirements ensures liquidity needs are met.
 Financial liabilities will settle in accordance with the terms of the Original Scheme and the Amending Scheme.
 The Amending Scheme seeks to crystallise the majority of liabilities of the Group.
-With certain exceptions, creditors must submit their claims by the bar date, 12 September 2016.
-A claims agreement process will then commence after the bar date and a final payment percentage will be declared.
+With certain exceptions, creditors were required to submit their claims by the bar date, 12 September 2016.
+A claims agreement process commenced after the bar date and on completion of that claims agreement process a final Payment Percentage will be declared.